 Bachelor of Science (B.S.) in Sign Language Interpreting

 The Bachelor of Science (B.S.)
 Degree In Sign Language Interpreting is designed to prepare students for employment as interpreters in educational settings and entry-level freelance assignments.
-Students are taught with a "hands on" approach as they learn about the Deaf culture, how to collaborate in a professional setting and participate in field observations culminating with an interpreting internship.
+Students are taught with a hands-on approach as they learn about Deaf culture, how to collaborate in a professional setting and participate in field observations.
+The educational experience culminates with an interpreting internship.
 An Associate Degree in Sign Language Studies or its equivalent is required.
 ISU offers an Associate Degree in Sign Language Studies on the Pocatello campus.
 The Bachelor of Science Degree is only offered on the Meridian campus.

 Interpreting students are required to take eight (8) credits of Internship.
 This experience will take place the last eight (8) weeks of the students' senior year.
 Therefore, all other course work must be completed prior to the internship.
-Most of our internship placement sites are in K-12 educational settings.
 The student will collaborate with the Internship Coordinator to establish a site the semester prior to internship assignment.

 Idaho State University's program has national accreditation through Commission on Collegiate Interpreter Education (CCIE).